-It is common for marketers to get so caught up in their strategies that they end up forgetting whose needs they are trying to meet.
+It’s common for marketers to get so caught up in their strategies that they end up forgetting whose needs they are trying to meet.
 Just because you love something about a product or service does not mean your customers will.

 Do not just make assumptions.
 Conduct a market survey and find out what you need to do.
 Once you know the specific things that your customers want, you can come up with a unique

 Find Out What Your Customers Like About Your Product

 Get this information from your loyal customer.
 The beauty products entrepreneur, for example, may find that their products are less expensive or maybe they are milder to the skin.

 By knowing what makes your products unique, you get your unique selling point.
 It may also help you to improve on areas that aren’t doing very well.

 Learn The Buying Behavior Of Your Customers

 You need to know what motivates your customers’ buying behavior.
 Do not just assume that it is the traditional demographic factors like age, sex, or income.
 It is usually a lot more than that.

 However, that does not explain why certain people buy the specific beauty products that they do.
-They could be motivated by other factors such as; glamour and peer influence.
+They could be motivated by other factors such as glamour and peer influence.
 People do not always buy what they need.

-What Is Unique Selling Point?
+What is a Unique Selling Point?
 USP Marketing

 USP marketing is more than coming up with a line to describe what you offer.
 There are various steps that you can take to make it more successful.
-They include the following;

 Understand Your Target Market

 If you know your audience well, then you are better suited to cater for their needs.
 If you are just starting out your business and you do not have many clients to research on, you can conduct a research on other buyers within your target market.

 Make Your USP Compelling

 Your USP will probably be your first way to communicate with clients.
 Make it unique to your business.
 Do not try to copy other businesses, especially competitors as you may just end up confusing prospective customers.

 Do not make it a broad, boring line.
 Saying ‘Good beauty products,’ for example, isn’t enough.
 You need to be more specific.
 You can say, ‘ We sell the best quality makeup with a sun protection factor of at least 30’.

 Emotional Selling Proposition Or Unique Selling Proposition?

-Emotional selling proposition, (ESP) refers to the specific feelings that consumers associate with certain products.
+Your emotional selling proposition, (ESP) refers to the specific feelings that consumers associate with certain products.
 A certain car, for example, could be associated with luxury.
 Marketing communication that uses ESPs puts more focus on emotions than logic.

-ESP can be used to make potential customers feel valued, special, trendy, and beautiful or like they belong and therefore convince them into making purchases.
+An ESP can be used to make potential customers feel valued, special, trendy, and beautiful or like they belong and therefore convince them into making purchases.

 Entrepreneurs need to learn how to use both ESPs and USPs because they are both important.
 It is no longer enough to just be different from other companies.
 You need to also add an emotional touch to what you need.

 No matter how logical your explanations may be, most customers are not going to buy from you if they do not feel a connection.
 It is the connection that helps them develop trust and loyalty to your company.

 Since most people’s emotions determine their actions and buying behavior, ESPs can target them.
 It should address authority figures, psychological triggers, risk aversion, rewards for using certain products and security.
 People tend to spend more money when they are happy.

 If your business offers services that can make people happy, then you can make more sales.
 Such services include; convenience, a sense of accomplishment, friendliness, variety and discounts.

-Summary: The Key To More Sales?
+Is a USP Your Key To More Sales?